joric/interviewbit/programming/tree-data-structure/zigzag-level-order-traversal-bt.md

 https://www.interviewbit.com/problems/zigzag-level-order-traversal-bt

-Given a binary tree, return the zigzag level order traversal of its nodes’ values. (ie, from left to right, then right to left for the next level and alternate between).
+Given a binary tree, return the zigzag level order traversal of its nodes' values. (ie, from left to right, then right to left for the next level and alternate between).

 Example:
 Given binary tree